karjac14/udacity-linux-server-config-project/README.md

 IP: 18.216.180.137
 SSH port: 2200
 URL: http://www.18.216.180.137.xip.io/
+Grader user passwrod: 12345

-## Summary
+## Summary of Installed Software

+#### Through Advanced Package Tool (apt-get)
+`apache2`
+`libapache2-mod-wsgi` - This is an Apache module that provides a WSGI (Web Server Gateway Interface, a standard interface between web server software and web applications written in Python) compliant interface for hosting Python based web applications within Apache.
+`git`
+`python-pip`
+`python-dev`
+`postgresql`

+#### Through Python Pip

-One major new thing I did here, that I recently learned, is setting up a virtual environment that keeps the python application and its dependencies isolated from the main system.
+`virtualenv` - One major new thing I did here, that I recently learned, is setting up a virtual environment that keeps the python application and its dependencies isolated from the main system.
 It keeps the dependencies easy to maintain and located.
 A `pip` package called `virtualenv` has been installed.

+`sqlalchemy`
+`psycopg2`
+`oauth2client`
+`requests`
+`httplib2`

 ## Resources